 All food services handlers involved in the preparation and serving of food must be monitored by designated staff to ensure they maintain a high standard of personal hygiene.
-All food handlers must comply with all regulations of the Department of Health, including such examples as: use of gloves; hair and beard restraints; clean uniforms; washing of hands upon reporting to duty, when returning after using toilet facilities, or after breaks; and after working with raw foods.
+All food handlers must comply with all regulations of the Department of Health, including such examples as: use of gloves; wearing masks; hair and beard restraints; coughing into elbow; clean uniforms; and washing of hands upon reporting to duty, when returning after using toilet facilities, or after breaks; and after working with raw foods.